aaronland/dropwizard-jts-server/README.md

 $> curl 'http://localhost:8080/fix/geometry?url=https://static.sfomuseum.org/geojson/id/102527513'
 ```

-_Note: There are currently no checks on file upload size or validating `url` parameters._
+_Note: There are currently no checks on upload file sizes or validating `url` parameters._

 See also: